Charles117/resilience_shenzhen/README.md

 ## 2. Model Training
 In the github of original DCRNN `https://github.com/liyaguang/DCRNN`, the authors claimed that the model could "maps P-dimensional features to Q-dimensional outputs".
 However, there were still some bugs when we really applied a P-to-Q dimension modelling.
 Thus, we checked tha codes and fixed these bugs in the revised codes.
-There are several things needed to be pay attention before you employ DCRNN in your research.
+There are several things needed to be paid attention before you employ DCRNN in your research.

 1. Data preprocessing.
 When you apply a P-to-Q dimension modelling, you cannot just set the output dimension as Q, there would be errors reported.
 You need to keep the dimension of input and output equal, with padding some zeros dimensions into output.
 For example, if input dim is 10 and output dim is 1, and you need to pad 9 zero-dims into output.
 In `DCRNN_DS_Github/data_preprocessing/merge_data_and_build_input.py`, we already have done this operations, you can feel free to use the code directly.